scriptfoundry/CompassDemo/README.md

       background-repeat: repeat-x;
     }

-Note that the `url()` is the fallback for browser that don't support CSS3 (IE and some mobile browsers).
+Note that the first background rule, `url()`, is the fallback for browser that don't support CSS3 (IE and some mobile browsers).

 ### 7. `step7` -- Stop hard-coding "magic" numbers.
 Use variables instead.

+# Check out the code from git
+git checkout step7
+git clean --force

 In the last example, we used some "magic" numbers, `#818181` and `#ffffff`.
 It's not so bad right now, but imagine that these values appear in lots of places in your site design.
 Now imagine that you change the colour scheme a bit.
 How would you change it?
 Search-and-replace?
 Try using variables instead: